lkrishnamurthy/wva-dm-socialcare-demo/README.md

 * A twitter application that has read and write access to direct messages
 * Access to Twitter DM APIs (Done by Twitter team based on the application and twitter handle)

-Steps
+** Steps

 1. Integrating WVA to DM Bot

-* Follow instructions provided by in the WVA Setup guide to setup and configure WVA.
+* Follow instructions provided by in the WVA Setup guide to setup and configure WVA (Instructions to come from WVA team).
 * Use IBM's marketplace API Explorer to get the following credentials for your WVA project :
     - BOT ID
     - CLIENT KEY